ondat/documentation/docs/best-practices.md

 Ondat implements a storage engine, therefore limiting CPU consumption might affect the I/O throughput of your volumes.

-## Setting a Kubernetes PID limit

-Ondat recommends that a PID cgroup limit of 32768 be set.
-Ondat is a multi-threaded application and while most Kubernetes distributions set the PID cgroup limit to 32768, some environments can set a limit as low as 1024.
-The Ondat init container will print a log message warning if the PID cgroup limit is too low.
-See our [prerequisites](/docs/prerequisites/pidlimits) for more information.

 ## Maintain a sufficient number of nodes for replicas to be created

 To ensure that a new replica can always be created, an additional node should